Ed Curnow

-Edward Curnow (born 7 November 1989) is a professional Australian rules footballer, currently playing for the Carlton Football Club in the Australian Football League (AFL).
+Edward Curnow (born 7 November 1989) is a former professional Australian rules footballer who played for the Adelaide Football Club and Carlton Football Club in the Australian Football League (AFL).

 Early life

-Curnow participated in the Auskick program at Geelong in Victoria, Australia. and played his junior football for Modewarre in the Bellarine Football League and school football for The Geelong College in the APS, before playing TAC Cup football for the Geelong Falcons until 2007, also representing Vic Country in the AFL Under 18 Championships.
-He was drafted to the AFL by the Adelaide Football Club with its third selection in the 2008 AFL Rookie Draft (#40 overall), however he did not play a senior game for the Crows.
+Curnow participated in the Auskick program at Geelong in Victoria, Australia, and played his junior football for Modewarre in the Bellarine Football League and school football for The Geelong College in the APS, before playing TAC Cup football for the Geelong Falcons until 2007, also representing Vic Country in the AFL Under-18 Championships.
+He was drafted to the AFL by the Adelaide Football Club with its third selection in the 2008 AFL Rookie Draft (#40 overall); however, he did not play a senior game for the Crows.
 He spent the 2008 season playing with Glenelg, his allocated SANFL club, and was delisted by the Crows after one season.